TrackerLounge/TrackAndSoleComparison/README.md

 I experimented with an image of a track and an image of a shoe sole to see if I could match the track to the shoe sole.
 I tried a number of pre-processing steps to make the image of the track and shoe sole look as similar as possible (e.g. ImageJ bandpass filter, make binary, edge detection, etc.).
 In the experiment, I did not know what bandpass filter settings were best, so I automated the process to generated many versions of the images by varying the values.
 I compare resulting images using SURF.
 The experiment was a failure.

+Note: this is not production quality code.
+It was written in haste to quickly experiment.
+It has not been optimized.
+It is ugly rough-cut code.

 # Library Requirements

 In order to run this code, you will need to: